Patrick Brazeau: Life and career

 Brazeau is an Algonquin from the Kitigan Zibi reserve near Maniwaki.
 He worked at HMCS Carleton, a Royal Canadian Naval Reserve unit based in Ottawa that operates under the Canadian Forces Maritime Command.
 Brazeau earned a Quebec Diploma of College Studies in social sciences from CEGEP Heritage College (Gatineau) and studied, but dropped out of, civil law at the University of Ottawa.

-Fluent in both official Canadian languages, English and French, Brazeau's language preference is French.
+Fluent in both official languages, Brazeau's language preference is French.

 Brazeau joined the Congress of Aboriginal Peoples (CAP) in 2001 and was elected vice-chief in April 2005.
 He acted as national chief from February 2006 until his election later in November of the same year.
 He is a member of CAP's affiliate, Alliance Autochtone du Quebec Inc. also known as the Native Alliance of Quebec, or the AAQ or NAQ.

 Brazeau pursued a very vocal strategy to obtain repeal of Section 67 of the Canadian Human Rights Act as his CAP vision.
 His position was that Section 67 impeded the individual human rights of aboriginals by its insistence that communal Indian Act rights superseded the CHRA.
 In this position he was supported by editorials of the National Post and the Globe and Mail.
 Brazeau endorsed passage of Bill C-21 as a step toward reform of Aboriginal governance, suggesting on 20 June 2008 that the extension of human rights protection “will ultimately lead to the dismantling of the Indian Act.”

 On December 22, 2008, Brazeau was appointed to the Senate on the advice of Prime Minister Stephen Harper.
 He was sworn in as a senator on January 8, 2009.

 On March 31, 2012, Brazeau lost in a celebrity boxing match to Liberal MP (and future Prime Minister) Justin Trudeau.
 Brazeau has stated that he would like a rematch with Trudeau but Trudeau declined to participate in another boxing match.

 On May 30, 2015, Brazeau acted as a guest referee at a Great North Wrestling event at the Earl Armstrong Arena in Ottawa.
 Brazeau ended up getting bodyslammed through a table during the course of the match.

+Brazeau has been a proponent of Bill S-254, sponsoring its introduction to the Senate in November, 2022.
+The Bill, if passed, would require health warning labels on all alcohol bottles to warn consumers about the potential risks of drinking.

+In March 2025, amid the 2nd Trump administration's trade war, Brazeau suggested a boxing match with the president's son, Donald Trump Jr., to raise funds for cancer research.

+Health

 In the early hours of January 19, 2016, Brazeau was admitted to hospital in critical but stable condition after he was found seriously injured in his home.
 The Quebec provincial police issued a statement indicating Brazeau's injuries did not appear related to criminal activity, and the Hull hospital released a statement saying his injuries were treated by successful surgery and were not considered life-threatening.

 On February 24, 2016, reports came out that Brazeau was hospitalized because of a suicide attempt in his house.